Zilliqa/zilliqa-developer/Mining.md

 ### For Multiple GPUs

 If you have multiple OpenCL or CUDA GPUs, they can work concurrently.
-Please edit the `GPU_TO_USE` parameter in the _**constants.xml**_ file located in your "testnet-v3" folder to select amount of the GPUs that you would wish to use.
+Please edit the `GPU_TO_USE` parameter in the _**constants.xml**_ file located in your "join" folder to select amount of the GPUs that you would wish to use.

 The index start from `0` and you can select one or more multiple GPUs.
 For example, `0` for 1 GPU, `0, 1, 2` or `0, 2, 4` for 3 GPUs.
 Do make sure the largest index corresponds to the number of GPUs you have physically in your mining rig.